origamitower/folktale/docs/source/en/data/result/index.md

 A data structure that models the result of operations that may fail.
-A `Result` helps with representing errors and propagating them, giving users a more controllable form of sequencing operations with the power of constructs like `try/catch`.
+A `Result` helps with representing errors and propagating them, giving users a more controllable form of sequencing operations than that offered by constructs like `try/catch`.

 A `Result` may be either an `Ok(value)`, which contains a successful value, or